kodecocodes/i9t/multitasking/multitasking.markdown

 ## Tutorial

-All new apps created with Xcode 7 will automatically be multi-tasking enabled.
-[Theory] In this tutorial you will learn how to adopt iOS 9 Multitasking in an old app.
-[Theory & Instruction] Here is what you need: [Theory & Instruction]
-(1) universal app
-(2) build the app with iOS 9 SDK
-(3) support all orientations (in the build settings) (4) use launch storyboard
-A brief about changes in UIKit for better adoption: [Reference] (1) UIScreen, UIWindow, UIView.readableContentGuide, UITableView.cellLayoutMArginsFollowReadableWidth (2) Refer reader to learn more about it in Auto Layout, Size Classes, etc.
+A brief about changes in UIKit for better adoption: [Reference]
-Before Dive into the code, here are strategies you can take: [Theory & Instruction] (1) Be flexible
-(2) Use Auto Layout
-(3) Use Size classes
-(4) UIAdaptivePresentationControllerDelegate
-(5) UISplitViewController
-You will use some of these strategies in the tutorial.

 Deal with keyboard even though it's not your app presenting it.
 [Instruction] Deal with camera since it's a resource that may not be available to your app in multitasking [Theory & Instruction] Oops!
 Fix that UIAlertView :] [Instruction]